astrotars/stream-crm-lead-chat/README.md

 ![](images/stream-create-app-button.png)

-Give your app a name and select "Development" and click `Submit`.
+Give your app a name, select "Development" and click `Submit`.

 ![](images/stream-create-new-app-button.png)

-Once you have created a Stream app, Stream will generate a Key and Secret for your app.
-You need to copy these copy the Key and Secret and update the backend file, "FILENAME/LOCATION"
+Stream will generate a Key and Secret for your app.
+You need to copy these into your .env file.

 ![](images/stream-key-secret-copy.png)

+## Run the Backend

-When the .env file has been created, you can start the backend by `npm start` command from the backend folder.
+Once you have entered your credentials into the .env file you can start the backend by `npm start` command from the backend folder.

+## Code Review
-## Step 1: User Enters Details
+## Frontend Step 1: Create a Login Form
+The React.js Frontend is configured to present a user login form and to interact with the backend.
+No code modifications is required.
+The React code is found in the [App.js](frontend/App.js).

-First, we'll create the sales lead generation form the user sees when first landing on your site.
-This is a simple react form that shows if they haven't started a chat yet.
+First, we create a simple React login form the user sees when first landing on your site or booting the component.
+This information will be used by the backend when creating the CRM Lead in Zendesk.
 Here's what our form looks like.

 ![](images/start-chat.png)

-Here's our frontend code.
-For now, code related to the actual chat is ignored (indicated by `//...`).
+This snippet shows how the form is created (the actual chat app code is ignored for now, as indicated with "// ...").

 ```jsx
 // frontend/src/App.js:7